jackyzha0/jackyzha0.github.io/content/thoughts/interval scale.md

 - We can compose lotteries (if $L_1$ and $L_2$ are lotteries, then so is $[pL_1, (1-p)L_2]$)
 	- This creates compound lotteries

 ![[thoughts/images/vNM.png]]

+Peterson argues that vNM is ok for descriptive [[thoughts/Decision theory|decision theory]] but not normative decision theory (vNM does not distinguish the meaning of utility from the measurement of utility)

+Normative decision theory involves prescribing actions which needs a strong version of EU max: acts are rational because they maximize expected utility.
+This demands a concept of utility that is independent from the measurement of utility itself (or we get a circular argument)